MangaD/jsocketpp/docs/socket_library_comparison.md

 ## Conclusion

-- Use **libsocket** for simple, modern, cross-platform socket programming with minimal dependencies.
+- Use **jsocketpp** for simple, modern, cross-platform socket programming with minimal dependencies.
 - Use **Boost.Asio** or **Poco::Net** for advanced networking, async/event-driven code, or protocol support.
 - Use **Qt Network** if you are already using Qt.
 - Use **native APIs** only if you need maximum control and are comfortable handling platform differences.